 Mary and Caroline Bartlett were the daughters of Enoch Bartlett, a Boston shipping and dry goods merchant and horticulturalist, after whom the Bartlett pear was named.

 Caroline Bartlett died in February of 1890.
-By 1892, Mary Bartlett had moved back to the Hotel Vendôme.
+Mary Bartlett continued to live at 281 Beacon during the 1890-1891 winter season, but then moved back to the Hotel Vendôme.

-By the 1891-1892 winter season, 281 Beacon was the home of Richard Montgomery Field and his wife, Cynthia A. (Endicott) Field.
+On May 12, 1891, 281 Beacon was purchased from Mary Bartlett by Richard Montgomery Field.
+He and his wife, Cynthia A. (Endicott) Field, made it their home.
 They previously had lived at The Thorndike at 91-92 Boylston.
-He is shown as the owner of 281 Beacon on the 1895 Bromley map.

 Richard M. Field was manager of the Boston Museum on Tremont Street.
 It was primarily a theatre, but also featured a wax museum, natural history museum, and fine arts gallery.